synergy-design-system/synergy-design-system/packages/mcp/README.md

 # @synergy-design-system/mcp

 The `@synergy-design-system/mcp` package provides a Model Context Protocol (MCP) server for the Synergy Design System.
-It exposes Synergy components, setup guidance, tokens, styles, templates, icons, and migration content to AI assistants over stdio.
+It exposes Synergy components, setup guidance, tokens, styles, templates, icons, and migration content to AI assistants over stdio or http.

 Data is provided via the low level `@synergy-design-system/metadata` package.